Parents & Guardians

 If they are deliberating between our various study programmes, we would encourage them to contact our Guidance Team to discuss their options and they will offer lots of friendly advice to help them make that final decision.

-Once we have received their application, our Admissions Team will soon be in touch to offer them a course discussion.
+Once we have received their application, students are sent an email asking them to book a course discussion.
 These are held in college and are a friendly face to face discussion about the chosen course and any future ambitions.
 Parents or Guardians are always welcome to join in and it’s a great chance to both ask as many questions as you like, to ensure it’s the right decision.
 It's also the perfect chance to discuss any learning support requirements or financial support options (if applicable).

 Following a successful course discussion, applicants will receive a formal offer from us via email, which fully explains the grades they need to get on to the course.

-Applicants who have accepted their offer of a place to study with us, will be sent an individual online enrolment link with full details of what to do
+During the summer, applicants who have accepted their offer of a place to study with us, will be sent an individual online enrolment link with full details of what to do.

 To ensure their place at KGV, they need to click this link and fill in a few details.
-From 24 August, they can then come into college with proof of their GCSE results and collect their college ID badge.
+From GCSE results day, they can then come into college with proof of their GCSE results and collect their college ID badge.

 Once they have enrolled, their place is now secured and assuming they meet the entry criteria they will be starting their studies with us in September!